Regularity and energy of hyperbolic boundary value problems on non-timelike hypersurfaces with lower order terms: Introduction

 This means that what $Y$ heard is also a wave which satisfies the same physical law with the sound that $X$ heard.
 Theorem \ref{thm:1H1-HR21} tells us the profile of the sound (the wave shape across the space at a fixed time) that $Y$ heard has the same $H^1$ spacial regularity with the sound that $X$ heard.

 This article is organized as follows.
 In Section \ref{sec:pre-HR21} we make some preparations which are necessary for the subsequent analysis.
 Section \ref{sec:est-HR21} is devoted to the proof of an intermediate result in which the solution is assumed to have $C^2$-smoothness.
 Then the $C^2$-smoothness constraint is lifted in Section \ref{sec:app-HR21} by dealing with a compatibility issue and a regularity issue consecutively.
-We conclude this work in Section \ref{sec:cr-HR21} with some remarks about possible future directions.
+Finally, we prove the main results in Section \ref{sec:sqrt-HR21}.